 Conclusion

 A Cocker Spaniel is a lively and spirited dog that can significantly add to the family.
-However, like all dogs, Cocker Spaniels will grow and change over time.
+However, Cocker Spaniels will grow and change over time like all dogs.
 While some changes are gradual and easy to notice, others may be more subtle and take longer to manifest.
 If you’re looking for a breed full of energy and striking looks, look no further than the cocker spaniel.

-With their small stature, these dogs are perfect for apartment life and great for first-time owners.
+Their small stature makes these dogs perfect for apartment life and great for first-time owners.
 They’re usually very playful and enjoy running around with you.
 Their small size makes them easy to carry around, too.
-You can expect your cocker spaniel to reach between 11 and 14 inches in height and weigh between 12 and 35 pounds when fully grown.
+When fully grown, you can expect your cocker spaniel to reach between 11 and 14 inches in height and weigh between 12 and 35 pounds.
 While exercise is essential for this breed, being vigilant of their food intake is also paramount.
+We hope this guide when is a Cocker Spaniel fully grown will helpful.

 Frequently Asked Questions